RoamJS/query-builder/README.md

 The above component is also available as a block component.
 This allows you to create several on a page, wherever on the page you want.
 To create one, simply add `{{query block}}` to any block on the page.

+### Query Drawer

+The above component is also available as a left hand drawer, accessible from the command palette.
+This allows you to execute a query no matter where in your graph you are.
+To open, enter `Open Query Drawer` from the Roam Command Palette.

 ### Styling

 Every Query Page is rooted with a `div` that has an `id` of `roamjs-query-page-${uid}` where `uid` is the block refence of the query block or the page reference of the page.
 You could use this id to style individual queries with affecting other ones.